Ambro17/pyconar-graphql/README.md

 - Error Handling. _HTTP, what's that?_

 ## TODO
-- Auth
 - DoS Protection
-- Remove custom GraphiQL
+- Remove custom GraphiQL html as it has bugs
+- Improve Mutations Auth